trimstray/nginx-admins-handbook/doc/RULES.md

   > An ordinary web server supports the `GET`, `HEAD` and `POST` methods to retrieve static and dynamic content.
 Other (e.g. `OPTIONS`, `TRACE`) methods should not be supported on public web servers, as they increase the attack surface.

   > Some of the APIs (e.g. RESTful APIs) uses also other methods.
-In addition to the following protection, application architects should also verify incoming requests and methods.
+In addition to the following protection, application architects should also verify incoming requests.

-  > Support for the `TRACE` method can allow Cross-Site Tracing attack that can facilitate the capture of the session ID of another application user.
+  > Support for the `TRACE` method can allow Cross-Site Tracing attack that can facilitate to capture of the session ID of another application user.
 In addition, this method can be used to attempt to identify additional information about the environment in which the application operates (e.g. existence of cache servers on the path to the application).

   > Support for the `OPTIONS` method is not a direct threat, but it is a source of additional information for the attacker that can facilitate an effective attack.

   > Support for the `HEAD` method is also risky (really!), because can speed up the attack process by limiting the volume of data sent from the server.
 If the authorization mechanisms are based on the `GET` and `POST`, the `HEAD` method may allow to bypass these protections.

-  > However, it is not recommended to use `if` statements, instead you can use `limit_except` directive (should be faster than regexp evaluation), but remember, it has limited use: inside `location` only.
+  > It is not recommended to use `if` statements to block unsafe HTTP methods, instead you can use `limit_except` directive (should be faster than regexp evaluation), but remember, it has limited use: inside `location` only.
 I think, use of regular expressions in this case is a bit more flexible.

   > Before chosing to configure either method, note this incredible explanation of the [difference between 401, 403 and 405 HTTP response codes](https://serverfault.com/questions/905708/using-limit-except-to-deny-all-except-get-head-and-post/905922#905922) (with example that combines the 401, 403 and 405 responses and should clarify their precendence in a typical configuration).
 There is a brief description of HTTP method differences:
   >